quidphp/orm/README.md

 ## Convention
 **QuidPHP/Orm** is built on the following conventions:
+- *Dynamic singleton*: Table, Col, Row and Cell objects can only exist once for a same source.
 - *Traits*: Traits filenames start with an underscore (_).
-- *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.
 - *Type*: Files, function arguments and return types are strict typed.
 - *Config*: A special $config static property exists in all classes.
 This property gets recursively merged with the parents' property on initialization.
-- *Dynamic singleton*: Table, Col, Row and Cell objects can only exist once for a same source.
+- *Coding*: No curly braces are used in a IF statement if the condition can be resolved in only one statement.

 ## Overview
-**QuidPHP/Orm** contains 26 classes and traits.
+**QuidPHP/Orm** contains 38 classes and traits.
 Here is an overview:
+- [CatchableException](src/CatchableException.php) - Class used for a catchable database query exception
 - [Cell](src/Cell.php) - Class to represent an existing cell within a row
 - [Cells](src/Cells.php) - Class for a collection of many cells within a same row
-- [Classe](src/Classe.php) - Class required to identify which class needs to be used by the different ORM components of a database
+- [Classe](src/Classe.php) - Class required to identify which class needs to be used by the different ORM components
 - [Col](src/Col.php) - Class to represent an existing column within a table
 - [ColRelation](src/ColRelation.php) - Class to access the relation data of a column
 - [ColSchema](src/ColSchema.php) - Class used to parse the information schema of a column
 - [Cols](src/Cols.php) - Class for a collection of many columns within a same table
 - [Db](src/Db.php) - Class used to query the database and to link the results to the different ORM components
 - [Exception](src/Exception.php) - Class used for a database query exception
-- [History](src/History.php) - Class used to store the history of requests made to the PDO object
+- [History](src/History.php) - Class used to store the history of requests made to the database object
+- [Lang](src/Lang.php) - Extended class for an object containing language texts related to the database
+    - [En](src/Lang/En.php) - English language content used by this namespace
+    - [Fr](src/Lang/Fr.php) - French language content used by this namespace
+- [Operation](src/Operation.php) - Abstract class used for a complex operation on the database
+    - [Delete](src/Operation/Delete.php) - Class used for a delete operation on a table row
+    - [Insert](src/Operation/Insert.php) - Class used for a insert operation on a table
+    - [Truncate](src/Operation/Truncate.php) - Class used for a truncate operation on a table
+    - [Update](src/Operation/Update.php) - Class used for an update operation on a table row
 - [Pdo](src/Pdo.php) - Class used to query the database using the PDO object
-- [PdoSql](src/PdoSql.php) - Class used to build an sql query in a object-oriented way, not linked to the ORM components
+- [PdoSql](src/PdoSql.php) - Class used to build an sql query in a object-oriented way, not linked to ORM components
 - [Relation](src/Relation.php) - Abstract class that is extended by ColRelation and Relation
 - [Row](src/Row.php) - Class to represent an existing row within a table
+- [RowOperation](src/RowOperation.php) - Abstract class used for a complex operation on a table row
 - [Rows](src/Rows.php) - Class for a collection of many rows within a same table
 - [RowsIndex](src/RowsIndex.php) - Class for a collection of many rows within different tables (keys are indexed)
 - [Schema](src/Schema.php) - Class that provides a schema for a database with tables and columns information
 - [Sql](src/Sql.php) - Class used to build a sql query in a object-oriented way, uses the DB class (linked to the ORM components)
+- [Syntax](src/Syntax.php) - Abstract class with static methods to generate SQL syntax
-- [Syntax](src/Syntax.php) - Class with static methods to generate SQL syntax strings (compatible with MySQL and MariaDB)
+    - [Mysql](src/Syntax/Mysql.php) - Class with static methods to generate MySQL syntax strings (compatible with MySQL and MariaDB)
 - [Table](src/Table.php) - Class to represent an existing table within a database
 - [TableClasse](src/TableClasse.php) - Class required to identify which class needs to be used by the different ORM components of a table
+- [TableOperation](src/TableOperation.php) - Abstract class used for a complex operation on a database table
 - [TableRelation](src/TableRelation.php) - Class to access the relation data of a table
 - [Tables](src/Tables.php) - Class for a collection of many tables within a same database
 - [_colCell](src/_colCell.php) - Trait that provides common methods for Col and Cell objects